ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

 Many ecological and evolutionary studies rely on comparisons between taxa to pursue questions that cannot be approached experimentally.
 Instead, we rely on evolution to have performed the experiment already.
-For instance, recent studies have looked at differences in diversification rate in different groups [*e.g.* @Ackerly2008].
+For instance, recent studies have attempted to identify whether reef-associated clades experience greater species diversification rates than non-reef-associated groups [*e.g.* @Alfaro2009a].
+We can easily identify and compare the numbers of reef associated species in different families using the `rfishbase` functions presented above.

+In this example, we answer the simpler question "Are there more reef-associated species in labrids than in gobies?

 Get all species in fishbase from the families "Labridae" (wrasses) or "Scaridae" (parrotfishes):